EhsanGharibNezhad/TelescopeML/publications/joss/paper.md

 atmospheric datasets.
 The configuration of a CNN and the key concepts can be found in [@Goodfellow_2016DeepLearning; @KIRANYAZ2021].

-With the continuous observation of these objects and the increasing amount of data, there is a critical need for a systematic pipeline to quickly explore the datasets and extract important physical quantities from them.
+With the continuous observation of these objects and the increasing amount of data, there is a critical need for a systematic pipeline to quickly explore the datasets and extract important physical parameters from them.
 In the future we can expand our pipeline to exoplanet atmospheres, and use it to provide insights about the diversity of exoplanets and brown dwarfs' atmospheric compositions.
 Ultimately,  `TelescopeML` will help facilitate the long-term analysis of this data in research. `TelescopeML` is an ML Python package with Sphinx-ed user-friendly documentation that provides both trained ML models and ML tools for interpreting observational data captured by telescopes.